lukas-h/overview-of-firebase-for-dart/README.markdown

 It's complicated...

-Dart is lacking an official implementation of a firebase sdk in native Dart code.
+Dart has no official implementation of a firebase sdk purely written in native Dart code.

-There are *kind of official* wrapper libs ([flutterfire](#firebaseextendedflutterfire-interop-library), [firebase-dart](#firebaseextendedfirebase-dart-interop-library)) around the official JS, iOS and Android SDKs are inside the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github (["Projects that are not officially staffed by Googlers ..."](https://github.com/FirebaseExtended)).
+There are *kind of official* wrapper libs ([flutterfire](#firebaseextendedflutterfire-interop-library), [firebase-dart](#firebaseextendedfirebase-dart-interop-library)) around the official JS, iOS and Android SDKs, which are inside the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github (["Projects that are not officially staffed by Googlers ..."](https://github.com/FirebaseExtended)).

 Beside these packages there are also ...
 - unofficial attempts to create unified wrappers for all target platforms